-The orthopaedics and sports medicine experiences for residents are divided into two separate blocks during the first year and third year.
+The orthopedics and sports medicine experiences for residents are divided into two separate blocks during the first year and third year.
 There are also lectures, workshops, and opportunities to assist with event coverage over the course of the residency.

-In 2011 we established a Sports Medicine Fellowship; the presence of our fellow has added another layer to sports medicine education that enriches residents' experience.
+In 2011, we established a Sports Medicine Fellowship; the presence of our fellow has added another layer to sports medicine education that enriches residents' experience.